cosmos/gaia/tests/interchain/README.md

 `docker-push` runs nightly on the `main` branch, and for all new releases, but you can also [run it manually on any branch](https://github.com/cosmos/gaia/actions/workflows/docker-push.yml)

-Once the `gaia` image is built, the `docker-push` action workflow automatically invoke the [interchain-test](../../.github/workflows/interchain-test.yml) workflow.
+Once the `gaia` image is built, the `docker-push` action workflow automatically invokes the [interchain-test](../../.github/workflows/interchain-test.yml) workflow.

 Read on to learn how these tests work.